thomaschsu/bamazon-mysql/README.md

 # Bamazon Application

 ### Description
 Welcome to the greatest APP ever created.
-It uses the MYSQL NPM and the INQUIRER NPM.
+It uses the MySQL NPM and the Inquirer NPM.
 Both top notch packages.

 So what exactly is Bamazon?
 Is it Amazon...?
 Not quite.